 - Explicit hardware interaction

-While AI tools can accelerate the drafting process (see our PowerPatent Review 2026 for a detailed analysis), simply relying on their raw output often leads to Section 101 rejections.
+While AI tools can accelerate the drafting process (see our PowerPatent Review for a detailed analysis), simply relying on their raw output often produces claims that are vulnerable to Section 101 rejections.

 “An AI system that generates code based on user prompts.”